 - Terrence Sawyer, president

-- Cheryl Moore-Thomas, interim provost
+- Cheryl Moore-Thomas, provost

 - Gerry Holthaus, chair, board of trustees

 The committee is supported by the following individuals:

 - Stephanie Brizee, Ph.D., special advisor to the president

 - The Rev. Christopher Duffy, S.J., senior associate vice president for mission, planning, and integration

 - Tracey Frey, assistant vice president for institutional effectiveness and academic assessment